Tatiana Aholou

-Tatiana Aholou (born 26 November 2000) is a Canadian hurdler.
+Tatiana Aholou (born 26 November 2000) is a Canadian high hurdler.

 Early life

 From Laval, Quebec, she attended Collège Stanislas.
 She participated in gymnastics and soccer before focusing on athletics.
 She won two age-group gold medals at the 2015 Canadian Outdoor Championships, winning the long jump and the 100 metres.

 Career

 She is a member of the Club d'athétisme Dynamique de Laval (CADL) in Laval, Quebec and set area records as a junior athlete.
 She was a silver medalist in the long jump at the 2017 Youth Commonwealth Games in Nassau, Bahamas, where she also competed in the 100 metres.
 She was the 2018 New Balance Nationals Indoor long jump champion.
 She later attended the University of Kentucky and transferring to Iowa State University in 2020.